jordipbou/CPNBI/README.md

 # CPNBI

 **CPNBI** is a lightweight, cross-platform C library for non-blocking keyboard input handling in console applications.

+Imitates Windows's conio.h kbhit() and getch() functions also for Linux (and maybe other platforms in the future).

 ## Features